What is social engineering? How to protect yourself from online fraud

-Social Engineering is a key component of almost every type of fraud, and by formulating convincing lies, criminals exploit their victims through a series of social interactions, with intent to steal money, or to commit other white-collar crimes.
-As social engineers generally attempt to catch people off-guard, the best form of prevention is awareness.
+Social engineering is a key component of various types of fraud.
+By coming up with convincing lies, criminals exploit their victims through a series of social interactions, with the intent to steal money or to commit other white-collar crimes.
+As social engineers generally attempt to catch people off-guard, the best form of prevention is vigilance.

-Fortunately, this article has you covered, so get ready to learn all you need to know to defend yourself, both online and in-person.
+Fortunately, this article has you covered, so get ready to learn everything you need to know to defend yourself—both on and offline.

 What is social engineering?

-Social Engineering is a way for criminals to steal sensitive information without hacking complex security systems(new tab).
-They use an array of manipulation techniques to build trust, and to deceive unsuspecting individuals.
-These techniques exploit aspects of human psychology to “engineer” the decision-making process, and to pressure victims into freely handing over their information, without realizing there is any danger.
+Social engineering is a way for criminals to steal sensitive information without hacking complex security systems.
+They use an array of manipulation techniques to build trust and deceive unsuspecting individuals.
+These techniques exploit aspects of human psychology to “engineer” the decision-making process and pressure victims into freely handing over their information—all without realizing that they’re in danger.

-To begin with, social engineers develop a convincing storyline to lure victims into a false sense of security.
+First, social engineers develop a convincing storyline to create a false sense of security for their victims.
 They may impersonate a person of authority, like a policeman or government official.
-Before the days of the internet, social engineering was mostly conducted through face-to-face interactions—think of Hollywood movies where con-artists gain access to high security buildings by using charm and wit.
+Before the days of the internet, social engineering was mostly conducted through face-to-face interactions—think of Hollywood movies where con-artists gained access to high security buildings thanks to their charm and wit.
 It’s important to note, however, that social engineers won’t always be pleasant.
-Many of them choose to adopt forceful, and sometimes threatening, approaches as these can be highly effective in directing time-critical scenarios.
+Many of them choose to adopt forceful, sometimes threatening approaches, which can be highly effective in putting pressure on their victims to act.

 In modern times, social engineering has become a serious threat online.
-It’s easier to send an official-looking email, or to entice someone into clicking a link, than it is to dress in official uniform or try to gain physical access to a privileged area.
-The risks associated with asserting a physical presence are much higher than if somebody were to carry out an attack online.
+It’s easier to send an official-looking email or entice someone to click on a link than it is to dress in an official uniform or try to gain access to a privileged area.
+Plus, the risks associated with asserting a physical presence are much higher than those for carrying out an attack online.

-In any case, regardless of the technique(s) used, the goal of social engineering is to attain unsolicited access to something for the purpose of personal (usually financial) gain.
+In any case, regardless of the technique(s) used, the goal of social engineering is to attain unsolicited access to someone for financial gain.

 Social engineering techniques

-How do they do it?
-Read below to find out the most common types of attacks to watch out for when partaking in online activities.
+So, how do they do it?
+Below, you’ll find the most common types of attacks to watch out for online.

 Social engineers use this tactic to coerce potential victims into sharing sensitive personal information.
-In order to achieve this, they may create a sense of urgency that compels their victims to comply with their demands within a certain time frame.
-In other scenarios, they may not always request information from their victims immediately; skilled social engineers will bide their time in order to build trust.
+To achieve this, they may create a sense of urgency that compels their victims to comply with their demands within a certain time frame.
+Some, on the other hand, won’t request information from their victims immediately—skilled social engineers often bide their time in order to build trust before attacking.

-Unfortunately, where the majority of people are concerned, there’s no way to anticipate or even identify this type of social engineering.
-The most important thing to remember, however, is that you are always within your rights to question the identity of individuals claiming to represent organizations of any kind.
+Unfortunately, there’s no way to anticipate this type of social engineering.
+The most important thing to remember is that you’re always within your rights to question the identity of individuals claiming to represent organizations of any kind.

 Baiting uses the false promise of an irresistible offer to lure people into a trap.
 Online baiting often takes the form of enticing adverts or ‘too-good-to-be-true’ offers.
-Imagine a link to download the latest Hollywood blockbuster for free, or a bright, flashing pop-up claiming you’ve won a cash prize.
+Imagine a link to download the latest Hollywood blockbuster for free—or a bright, flashy pop-up claiming you’ve won a cash prize.

 Phishing is one of the most prevalent fraud types faced by individuals online today.
-One reason for this is that, following the initial collection of data, successful attempts are heavily reliant on social engineering practices.
-Phishing can be preceded by, or indeed followed by, a pretexting scenario.
+That’s because, following the initial collection of data, successful attempts are often heavily reliant on social engineering practices.
+Phishing can be preceded or followed by a series of trust-building interactions or ominous threats.

 Quid pro quo

-With quid pro quo, criminals trick victims into handing over sensitive information with a promise of an exchange, either as a provision of service or items.
-A common approach is to be contacted by someone appearing to be from a tech support department, claiming they have been asked to fix a problem.
-When criminals strike it lucky and find someone with actual technical problems, they access the person’s computer and steal personal information, while pretending to help.
+With a quid pro quo, criminals trick victims into handing over sensitive information with a promise of an exchange of some kind.
+A common approach is that someone contacts you saying they work in a tech support department and claiming they have been asked to fix a problem.
+When criminals strike it lucky and find someone experiencing actual technical problems, they strike—access the person’s computer, and steal personal information.

 Email hacking and contact spam

 What better way to exploit social interaction than communication which appears to be sent from a close friend?
-This is a popular choice for fraudsters who hack email accounts and then spam messages to a person’s contact list.
-Messages generally contain an eye-catching subject line, such as “check out this cool website!”, or perhaps they will appear to link to popular social media platforms.
+Unsurprisingly, this is also a popular choice for fraudsters, who hack email accounts and then spam the person’s contact list.
+Messages generally contain an eye-catching subject line, such as “Check out this cool website!”—or perhaps they will “link” to popular social media platforms.

-Believing the email to be sent from a friend, the recipient may eagerly follow the link.
-Rather than discovering a funny meme, or a questionable photograph on Facebook, the victim is redirected to a fraudulent website.
-Again, personal information can be stolen, or malicious software can be downloaded, from the destination page.
+Because they believe that the email was sent from a friend, the recipient may eagerly follow the link.
+Rather than discovering a funny meme, however, the victim is redirected to a fraudulent website, where they’ll be in danger of downloading malicious software or having their personal information stolen.

-The specifics of social engineering techniques vary widely.
-Hackers are free to get as creative as they wish in their attempts of deception.
-However, below are some specific, real-life social engineering examples to give you a clear idea of what to look out for:
+The specifics of social engineering techniques vary widely, and hackers can get quite creative.
+That’s why we’ve put together some real-life examples to give you a clear idea of what to look out for:

-Quid pro quo: a large-scale 2016 study into Social Engineering by the University of Luxembourg found people were significantly more likely to share their password when given a small gift.
-This technique is effective as it exploits reciprocity, the psychological term for the obligation humans feel to return favors.
+- Quid pro quo.
+Numerous studies into Social Engineering found people were significantly more likely to share their password when given a small gift.
+This technique is quite effective, as it exploits reciprocity—the psychological term for the obligation humans feel to return favors.
 So effective, in fact, that participants were enticed into sharing information when given a piece of chocolate!

-Always question the source of emails that request something from you.
-Pay especially close attention to the sender’s details, and to any URLs.
+- Always question the source of emails that request something from you.
+Pay especially close attention to the sender’s details, and to any URLs that look suspicious.

-If correspondence appears urgent, take your time and don’t be pressured into taking immediate action.
+- If correspondence appears urgent, take your time and don’t let yourself be pressured into taking immediate action.
 This is one of the most common ways social engineers force people to act first and think later.

-If an offer—online or offline—appears too good to be true, it probably is.
-Remain vigilant.
+- If an offer—online or offline—appears too good to be true, it probably is.

-Use multi-factor-authentication (also known as 2-Factor Authentication or 2FA), which uses your smartphone(new tab), or another device, as well as a password to access your accounts.
+- Use multi-factor-authentication (also known as 2-Factor Authentication or 2FA), which uses your smartphone, or another device, along with your password to access your accounts.

-As we mentioned in the beginning of the article, awareness is the number one form of defense against Social Engineering.
-Criminals are relying on you to be caught off-guard, but armed with this knowledge, rest assured you’ll be one step ahead in this game of deception.
+As we mentioned in the beginning of the article, awareness is the best defense against social engineering.
+Criminals rely on catching their victims off-guard, but armed with this knowledge, you’ll be one step ahead!

 Security at N26

-N26 uses 2-Factor Authentication by default—in addition to entering your password, you need to confirm login attempts on your paired smartphone.
-To make your account even more secure, choose a strong password or passphrase(new tab), and don’t use this password for any other accounts.
+At N26, we use 2-Factor Authentication—this means that, in addition to entering your password, you’ll need to confirm login attempts on your paired smartphone.
+To make your account even more secure, choose a strong password or passphrase, and don’t use this password for any other accounts.

 Here are some other things to keep in mind:

-We will never contact you threatening to close your account if you don’t respond within a specified time-frame.
+- We’ll never contact you and threaten to close your account if you don’t respond within a specified timeframe.

-We will never ask you to disclose your login credentials via email, phone call, or SMS.
+- We’ll never ask you to disclose your login credentials via email, phone, or SMS.

-We will never contact you via Whatsapp, or any other private messages services.
+- We’ll never contact you via WhatsApp, or any other private messages services.

-If you have received any such emails, please report this to our Customer Service team as soon as possible.
-You can get in touch with them directly through our app, or by sending an email to email@example.com.
+If you’ve received any such emails claiming to be from us, please report them to our Customer Support team as soon as possible.
+You can get in touch with them directly through the N26 app, or by sending an email to email@example.com.